This applesauce bread is perfectly moist and tender, and needs just one bowl to make! No eggs and no dairy needed, it needs just two minutes prep!

 - Your applesauce should be very smooth, almost like a thick liquid.
 If it has chunks or is more thick than smooth, give it a quick blend in a blender or food processor.

 - For easy removal, line your loaf pan with parchment paper, reserving an inch around the sides.
 After cooling the bread in the pan for 10 minutes, grip each side of the parchment paper and move the loaf onto a cooling rack.

-- Feel free to add extra spices or even some chocolate chips, if desired.
+- Add extra spices or even some chocolate chips, if desired.

-- To store: Leftover apple bread can be stored at room temperature, in a sealable container.
+- To store: Leftovers can be stored at room temperature, in a sealable container.
 To keep the bread moist, cover with a paper towel on top, BEFORE covering it.
 It will keep well for up to 1 week.
 To keep longer, store in the refrigerator.

 - To freeze: Applesauce bread is freezer friendly so store leftover slices by covering them in parchment paper and keeping them in ziplock bags.
 They freeze well for up to 6 months.

-- 2 cups flour of choice * See notes
+- 2 cups flour white or whole wheat* See notes

-- 1 1/3 cups brown sugar or any sugar of choice
+- 1 1/3 cups coconut sugar or any sugar of choice

 - 1 cup unsweetened applesauce